 Amphetamine addiction continues to be a problem in the U.S., and it will as long as people abuse these drugs.
-So many do so without any thought to the consequences, and detox and rehab is often needed before they can stop.
+So many do so without any thought to the consequences, and detox and rehab are often needed before they can stop.
 In the midst of our country’s opioid epidemic, the misuse of amphetamine has been allowed to continue mostly unchecked.
 Drugs like Adderall and Dexedrine are often over-prescribed, which leaves a lot of people at risk for abuse and addiction.

 Amphetamines are a type of synthetic stimulant.
 They’re often found in prescription medications.

 Like most stimulants, their primary purpose is to treat mood disorders and improve focus.
 They’re most commonly prescribed for conditions like ADHD and narcolepsy.
 This is why they’re occasionally described as “the opposite of sleeping pills.”

 Some of the most commonly prescribed and abused amphetamines are:

 - Adderall/Adderall XR